ryanbae89/data-512-final-project/README.md

 2. Which cities and regions have the most number of delays when adjusted for number of flights?
 3. Are there any seasonal or temporal patters to the likeliness of delays?
 4. What is the breakdown of the delayed flights for different types of delays, and how do they differ for each airline and airport?
-5. What features of a flight are most associated with delayed flights?

 ### Twitter Sentiment Analysis